SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/elevation.md

 Figure 30.
 Location values

 In the Inspector panel we will see the values for the layers we have added by code, either activated or deactivated.
 First, we can identify low surface reflectance values from the Sentinel layer.
-Second, we can observe that the elevation at this location is 885 meters.
-This zone harbors the greatest terrain heights like for example the Pakaraima mountains.
+Second, we can observe that the elevation at this location is 901 meters.
 Let’s do a quick exercise of visualization.
 The default view of the map visor

 <img align="center" src="../images/intro-gee-images/31_mode.png" hspace="15" vspace="10" width="300">